daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ls -al
 ```

-and you should see this output in the terminal:
+And you should see this output in the terminal:

 ```
 ├── .